JTBake490/Data-Science-Projects/Breast_Cancer/README.md

 # Notes For Breast Cancer Classification

+## Source
+* The data for this project comes from within Scikit Learn datasets

 ## Environment
 * All packages and dependencies are located in requirements.yml
 * Run the following command to create an environment